A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{sec:review}, we provide background and details on persistent homology and metric geometry, and in particular, the metric geometry of persistence diagrams and the space of persistence diagrams.
 In Section \ref{sec:group}, we recall definitions of a grouping and a Fréchet mean, which are our specific objects of interest in this paper.
 Here, we also present our contributions of an expression for the variance of general groupings, our proposed notion of flatness of groupings, and prove uniqueness of Fréchet means for sets of persistence diagrams for which there exist flat groupings.
 We also derive finite sample convergence rates for general and flat groupings.
 Section \ref{sec:conv} presents the flat grouping under the framework of Fréchet mean in Alexandrov spaces.
+Section \ref{sec:truncatedPD} provides a practical demonstration of the role of flat groupings in a problem of approximating the persistent homology of manifold-valued data.
 We close in Section \ref{sec:end} with a discussion of our findings and some ideas for future research based on our contributions in this paper.